March 19, 2023

 City of Alpena at Dock – Image Library of Congress

-Steamship Traveling on the Great Lakes in the 1880s gave rise to the term, “Going Up North”.
-Prior to the railroads and automobiles.
+Steamship Traveling on the Great Lakes in the 1880s gave rise to the term “Going Up North”.
+Before the railroads and automobiles.
 Travel by steamship has gotten luxurious.
 Michigan’s tourism and resort areas began to grow because steamships could take a businessman from Chicago or Detroit to join families in northern Michigan Friday afternoon and return him Monday morning rested and refreshed and ready to work.

 Michigans Thumb Banner